Jorge Palma: 2001–present: Later years

 After 10 years, Palma returned to solo releases with the album Jorge Palma, in 2001.
 The album was awarded the José Afonso Prize for best Portuguese album of 2001.

 In 2002, Palma released his first solo live album, No Tempo dos Assassinos.
 His son Vicente participates in some of the performances.
 That year, he also joined the musical project Cabeças no Ar, which was basically a reunion of Rio Grande without Vitorino.
 They released one self-titled album.

 In 2004, Palma released a new studio album, titled Norte.

 In 2007, the album Voo Nocturno was released, supported by the single "Encosta-te a Mim", which became a major success in Portugal.
 The following year, the live album Voo Nocturno ao vivo, recorded during the tour to promote the album, is released.

-Palma's last studio album to date, Com Todo o Respeito, was released in 2011.
+In 2011, Palma released Com Todo o Respeito, his only studio album released during the 2010s.

 During 2015 and 2016, Palma played shows together with Sérgio Godinho.
 The show at the Theatro Circo in Braga was released in the live album Juntos - Ao Vivo no Theatro Circo, in 2015.